-Dear Michael and Members of the Durham Planning Board,
+Dear Members of the Durham Planning Board,

-We have been residents of 14 Burnham Avenue for 12 years.
+We have been residents of 14 Burnham Avenue for 14 years.
 We enjoy change-encourage it-but are attentive to thoughtful change that seriously considers the opinions of the community into which the change occurs.
 As residents of the Faculty Neighborhood, we have been adjacent to all of the exciting activities, and sometimes noise, of UNH.
-We worry, however, that the current Mill Road Plaza plan, which I observed when the Board meeting was televised on Feb.
-3, seem to exacerbate the potential of the latter (noise), among other undesirable effects, rather than the former (excitement about possible new businesses and hopefully affordable housing).
+We worry, however, that the current Mill Road Plaza plan (of May 21, 2018): it seems to exacerbate the potential of the latter (noise), among other undesirable effects, rather than the former (excitement about possible new businesses and hopefully affordable housing).

 The proposed placement of student housing on the south end of the property is in violation of the town's conditional use agreement; such housing must be built on the north end of the Plaza.
-As we experienced during the 2014 Cingo de Mayo celebration (and as occurs often during weekend college parties, beginning on Thursday evenings), many college students cannot control themselves, drunk or not.
-College-aged men students whistled and catcalled to my then-13-year-old daughter and her friends, some even younger than 13; others threw objects at the school buses, demanding that the UNH President and Oyster River School Board Superintendent work together to alleviate future potential "damage," incuding the inconvenience it causes to school bus drivers and their charges, for the 2015 celebration; what a waste of valuable administrators' time and energy.
-Furthermore, during the usual school week (not one dominated by a Cingo de Mayo-type event), my daughter already had expressed trepidation passing, on foot, one large fraternity on Main Street, in front of which young men (drinking alcohol or not) called out to her group of friends on a regular basis during the warmer spring and early summer months.
+Middle school and high school students are subjected to unfortunate negative experiences when having to run the gauntlet, so to speak, of closely arranged student housing, suggesting that the parking lot through which many students trek from the wooded footpath (connecting Faculty Rd. and Mill Plaza) to the schools may be an unpleasant one, rife with harrassment.
+Here are some examples: As we experienced during the 2014 Cingo de Mayo celebration (and as occurs often during weekend college parties, beginning on Thursday evenings), many college students cannot control themselves, drunk or not.
+College-aged men students whistled at and catcalled to my then-13-year-old daughter and her friends, some even younger than 13; others threw objects at the school buses.
+This kind of offensive behavior encouraged the UNH President and Oyster River School Board Superintendent to work together to alleviate future potential "damage," including the inconvenience this "celebration" (for whom?) of Cingo de Mayo causes to school bus drivers and their charges, for the subsequent year.
+What a waste of valuable administrators' time and energy.
+Furthermore, during the usual school week (not one dominated by a Cinqo de Mayo-type event), my daughter already had expressed trepidation passing, on foot, a large fraternity on Main Street, in front of which young men (drinking alcohol or not) called out to her group of friends on a regular basis during the warmer spring and early summer months.
 I reported this to both to the UNH police and Durham police and was told that "nothing could be done" because the men were not committing any crime.
-If many (even a handful of) students behave as such without consequence to them, then the walk to high school and middle school amid new (most likely) student housing for many children using the path through the woods and the Plaza will be unpleasant indeed.
+If many (even a handful of) students behave as such without consequence, then that aforementioned walk to high school and middle school amid new (most likely) student housing for many children will be unpleasant indeed.
 What, too, of increased trash, pollution, traffic, sewage from new, multi-bed housing units, all infringing on the ecosystem of the adjacent woods and creek?